Code-Institute-Submissions/OnlineCookbook/README.md

 >    return render_template("recipes.html", recipes=mongo.db.recipes.find())

 Then I added a loop on 'recipes.html' to print the recipes names.
 When I ran my app, all of the recipes names were listed on the page, so I knew my dabase was correctly loaded.

+I created my first unit tests after implementing the home page.
+I started by testing that the tests themselves were working, by asserting that 1 and 1 were equal.
+I followed this by testing the status codes of the app, to ensure the response status code did return with 200, and did not return with a 404.

+I manually tested my get_counts function by comparing the count on my home page with the number of recipes in my database.